malrase/malrase.github.io/source/_posts/2014-09-23-airbnb-powers-out.markdown

 ---
 layout: post
 title: "AirBnB (Power's Out)"
-date: 2014-09-20 12:27:36 -0400
+date: 2014-09-23 12:27:36 -0400
 comments: true
-categories:
+categories: airbnb nyc usa the-journey-2014
-published: false
 ---

 We're in New York City!
 The Big Apple!
 The city that never sleeps!
 Etc. etc.

 We'd booked a small but nicely-designed AirBnB in [Chelsea](http://en.wikipedia.org/wiki/Chelsea,_Manhattan).
 After a small mix-up with the address (turns out the listed address was one street off, for some reason), we arrived and settled in.
-It was a little dirty, and there were no towels, but a quick stop at Bed, Bath and Beyond sorted our need for cleaning supplies and linen.
+It was a little dirty, and there were no towels, but a quick stop at [Bed, Bath and Beyond](https://www.google.com/maps/place/Bed+Bath+%26+Beyond/@40.7406703,-73.9942279,16z/data=!3m1!5s0x89c25d0c60996adb:0x480c0d194112b5d3!4m5!1m2!2m1!1sbed+bath+and+beyond+nyc!3m1!1s0x0:0x231ff6a484b76185) sorted our need for cleaning supplies and linen.

 Our first morning, we woke up and ran some quick errands.
 When we came back, the power was off at the apartment.
-We texted the host, who said that she was at work and wouldn't be able to sort anything out until after 4pm (!).
+We texted the host, who said that she was at work and wouldn't be able to sort anything out until after 4pm – in about 6 hours (!).
 So... we wandered over to the [Whitney](http://en.wikipedia.org/wiki/Whitney_Museum_of_American_Art) for the [Jeff Koons](http://en.wikipedia.org/wiki/Jeff_Koons) retrospective.
 I love the Whitney – give me their brutalist architecture over the Guggenheim any day.
 They're moving to a new building next year so I'm glad I got to visit their current space one last time.

 The Koons retrospective was great.
-I was only familiar with a few of his works, and the exhibition did a great job of fleshing out the rest of his works.
+I was only familiar with a few of his works, and the exhibition did a great job of fleshing out the rest.
 The Equillibrium stuff was mesmerising.
 Definitely check it out if you're around (it's on until the 19th October, I think) – and grab the free audioguide too!

 <div class="img">
   <a href="{{ root_url }}/images/the-journey/nyc/power-out/koons.jpg">